xytis/GURPS/Characters/Raagna/IV_story/Achiles_transformation.md

 -"I don't think that's necessary.
 Yet can I feel the blow of an axe?"

--"No, well you will experience a sensation of loss, in case an axe rips your limb away."
+-"No, but you will experience a sensation of loss, in case an axe rips your limb away."

 Brief silence stood as Achiles contemplated on his new body.